 XGBoost JVM Package¶

 Currently, XGBoost4J only support installation from source.
-Building XGBoost4J using Maven requires Maven 3 or newer and Java 7+.
+Building XGBoost4J using Maven requires Maven 3 or newer, Java 7+ and CMake 3.2+ for compiling the JNI bindings.

 Before you install XGBoost4J, you need to define environment variable